pr0duce/pr0duce.github.io/_posts/2016-01-27-ordering-parts-and-making-sounds.md

 </div>

 Michael did some research on a DIY traffic counter, for counting bicycle traffic around LA.
-There was a company that previosly published some good resources to build your own pneuatic sensor under a Creative Commons License, but they've [since been taken down](http://tomorrow-lab.com/lab16).
+There was a company that previously published some good resources to build your own pneumatic sensor under a Creative Commons License, but they've [since been taken down](http://tomorrow-lab.com/lab16).
 [Internet Archive](https://archive.org) to the rescue!
 In [early